 Chest X-rays are one of the most accurate methods for assessing a dog’s airways.
 A normal chest X-ray should have a black background (i.e. the lungs) around the white shadow of the heart and its surrounding vessels.
 An abnormal X-ray may show grey to white coloring in the area where the lungs are located.
 This can suggest inflammation, fluid build-up, or the presence of a tumor in the lung tissue.

 Sometimes the edges of the bronchi may be thicker and more prominent or the bronchi are noticeably wider on chest X-rays of dogs with chronic bronchitis.
-This is called a bronchial pattern and can be helpful in the diagnostic process.
 However, in early chronic bronchitis, the X-rays may look completely normal.

 Echocardiogram

-Occasionally, the chest radiographs (i.e. X-rays) don’t clearly differentiate between lung disease and heart disease.
-In that case, or if your vet suspects heart disease based on the physical exam, he or she may recommend an ultrasound of the heart (i.e. echocardiogram).
+Occasionally, the chest radiographs (i.e. X-rays) don’t clearly differentiate between lung disease and heart failure.
+If your vet suspects your dog may have heart disease, he or she may recommend an ultrasound of the heart (i.e. echocardiogram).
 This test is non-invasive and can be performed while your dog is awake.

 Bronchoscopy and bronchoalveolar lavage (BAL)

-Once your vet has ruled out the other potential conditions with some of the testing mentioned above and if the signs fit, he or she will diagnose your dog with chronic bronchitis.
+Once your vet has ruled out the other potential conditions with some of the testing mentioned above, he or she can diagnose your coughing dog with chronic bronchitis.

 What is the treatment for chronic bronchitis in dogs?